Gender Pay Gap Report 2022

 Understanding our Gender Pay Gap

-On the 5th April 2022 Thistle Seafoods employed 430 members of staff, 247 were male and 183 were female.
-The majority worked full time, with only one female member of staff working part-time.
+On the 5th April 2023 Thistle Seafoods employed 429 members of staff, 252 were male and 177 were female.
+The majority worked full time, with only one male member of staff working part-time.

 Quartiles

 The figures indicate that females are overrepresented in the middle-lower quartile and underrepresented in the upper middle and upper quartiles.
-When looking into the data in more detail, 58% of the males in the middle-upper quartile and 81% of the males in the upper quartile are employed in engineering, stores, hygiene and the palletising and airlock section of our chilled coding department.
+When looking into the data in more detail, 46% of the males in the middle-upper quartile and 76% of the males in the upper quartile are employed in engineering, stores, hygiene, and the palletising section of our chilled coding department.
 If the individuals in these departments were removed from the middle-upper and upper quartiles there would be a considerable reduction in the gap between male and females in these quartiles, as illustrated in the table below.

 Bonus